ByteCraftByLaiba/ByteCraftByLaiba/README.md

 > WebSocket development had no equivalent to FastAPI.
 I built one.

 Published under Apache 2.0.
-Decorator-based routing, dependency injection, middleware, authentication primitives, typed event validation, and auto-generated interactive documentation, all designed around the same developer experience that made FastAPI the standard for REST.
+Decorator-based routing, dependency injection, middleware, authentication primitives, typed event validation, and auto-generated interactive documentation — all designed around the same developer experience that made FastAPI the standard for REST.

 The goal was to make building production-grade WebSocket APIs feel as structured and testable as building REST APIs.